 - Liver and other organ meats

 You can also take a multivitamin to help make sure you get all the nutrients you need for healthier nails.
-If you are interested in more information about improving the nutrition in your diet, you may want to check out Alice!
-Health Promotion’s get balanced!
-Guide for Healthier Eating.
 There are a variety of factors that could be causing you to have trouble growing your nails.
 It’s possible that your fingernails are chipping and fraying because of:

 - Contact with harsh chemicals.
 Household cleaning products, strong soaps, detergents, and even nail polishes and nail polish removers can dry, irritate, and weaken nails, making them susceptible to breakage, especially with those who are sensitive or allergic to certain ingredients in these products.